 When I first considered kayaking in Venice it seemed like it just might be the ideal way to explore this great water city.
 Based on the reputation of the quality of water in Venice, I had concerns.
-I also had considerations about things like potentially murderous powerboat traffic, the taxis in particular, and potential confrontations with surly gondoliers bent on protecting their turf.
-Imagine my surprise as we began to plan this journey at finding out that there is a large and vibrant kayaking community in Venice and the surrounding islands.
+I also had considerations about things like powerboat traffic, the taxis in particular, and potential confrontations with surly gondoliers bent on protecting their turf.
+To my surprise as we began to plan this journey at finding out that there is a large and vibrant kayaking community in Venice and the surrounding islands.
 This group of paddlers was really our portal to discovering the captivating beauty of Venice from the water by providing us with local knowledge and even more importantly, introductions to members of the larger Venetian rowing community.
 The spheres of the kayakers and rowers overlap and intertwine with the latter representing a 1500 year old tradition of self-propelled craft in the Venice laguna.
-Paddling in Venice is steeped in tradition that is most evident in the skill of gondoliers as they maneuver their elegant and ponderously heavy craft through the city’s narrow canals.
+Formal introductions were also made to board members of the Compagnia della Vela, one of the oldest sailing clubs in Italy, located on the island of San Giorgio Maggiore directly across the basin of the Canal Grande from Piazza San Marco.
+We were invited to become associated members which allowed us to use the sailing dinghy ramp at the club to land our kayaks and gave our guests access to the state of the art, Italian-designed, waterfront rooms that the Compagnia has built for the use of visiting sailing students and racers.
+It is truly one the best and most unique accommodations in all of Venice.

 Venice is tidal, and two tides a day flow in and out of the city bringing fresh water from the Adriatic.
 During acqua alta (high water) some canals overflow their banks, forcing tourists and locals alike make their way on makeshift elevated walkways of planks or simply remove their shoes and socks, hike up trouser legs and wade across the watery incursions.
 In recent years, municipally supported installation of septic tanks in homes and businesses has done much to improve the baseline of water quality in the city.